Is Hawaii's population growing or shrinking?

 Updated annually

-It grew by 4,800 between 2023 and 2024.
+It declined by 2,100 between 2024 and 2025, one of 5 states to lose population.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
-Hawaii’s 0.33% annual increase was primarily driven by immigration to the state.
-In the decade between 2014 and 2024, Hawaii’s population grew by 0.82%.
+Hawaii’s 0.15% annual decrease was primarily driven by people moving to other states.
+In the decade between 2015 and 2025, Hawaii’s population declined by 0.94%.

 Annual population change